sqlxpert/lights-off-aws/README.md

      my-bucket-us-east-1 and my-bucket-us-west-2, enter `my-bucket` .

 6. Two pages later, under Deployment targets, select Deploy to Organizational Units (OUs).
-Enter the AWS OU ID of the parent Organizational Unit.
-Lights Off will be deployed to all AWS accounts under this Organizational Unit.
+Enter the AWS OU ID of the target Organizational Unit.
+Lights Off will be deployed to all AWS accounts within this Organizational Unit.
-   Toward the bottom of the page, specify the regions of interest.
+   Toward the bottom of the page, specify the target regions.

 ### Least-Privilege